DorkEye

 4. Header-based XSS

-Injects the XSS marker into HTTP request headers that are commonly reflected in error pages, logs, or debug output.
+Injects the XSS marker into HTTP request headers that servers commonly reflect in error pages, debug output, or log-replay interfaces.

 Headers tested: